Potty Training Boys in only 3 Days – Tips, Tales and Takes

 Like:

-• Harry wiping out on the floor thanks to his own pee.
+• Harry wipes out on the floor thanks to his own pee.

 • Yep, the little things.
 Full of charm.